 Registration for swim lessons is always open and offered year-round.

-The YMCA recently launched a new swim curriculum!
-Each student will progress through each stage of swimming – from water discovery, to water safety, to stroke development.
+Learn about the YMCA swim curriculum below.
+Students progress through each stage of swimming – from water discovery, to water safety, to stroke development.
 As swimmers master each skill, they are empowered to move up through the stages, each time challenging themselves and learning something new.
 The result?
 Greater safety, more confidence and a lifelong love of the sport of swimming.

 To apply for financial assistance, please complete our application here.